Guiding research design principles:

 - Distributed ethnography1 2 — means working both within and across diverse groups of people and the many different ways & means in which they make sense of their own lived experiences / realities.
 In other words, working with and through many different sets of interpretive ‘eyes’ and ‘ears’ as it were — not only those of the researchers.

 - Co-design ~ When taken together, the three principles of epistemic justice, self-signification and distributed cognition form a formidable trio of guiding principles for co-designing TTDR processes.
 In practice, this means co-constructing the tools with which to co-produce said systems, target and transformation knowledge (see homepage).
 When adopting NAR, this translates into co-constructing key aspects of the research tool — signification frameworks — prior to going into the field with which to collect the data / stories (see methods page).

 - Deep reflexive learning ~ this means the learning of learning — or in the words of Gregory Bateson1 2 triple-loop transformative learning.
 In the practice of TTDR processes, this means using the new insights and understandings gained from deep reflective learning for real-time decision-making and re-designing the directionality of the unfolding research process.

 Note: working with these (internal) design principles per se will not necessarily guide TDR processes in a transformative direction.
-For this to happen, and for transdisciplinarity to be/come transformative, it is important for TDR processes to have express knowledge & human interests in contributing to social change and, consequently, to be guided by appropriate theory/praxis of change (ToC).
+For this to happen, and for transdisciplinarity to be/come transformative, it is important for TDR processes to have express knowledge & human interests in contributing to social change and, consequently, to be guided by some appropriate praxis of change (PoC).